Antibiotic Stewardship Honor Roll

 Renewal Process

-- Honor Roll membership will be renewable annually.
-Renewal applications will be sent out one year after the initial online application was completed.
+- Honor Roll membership will be renewable every two years.
+Renewal applications will be sent out two years after the initial online application was completed.

 - Renewal applications contain the responses from the initial application.
 Those renewing will review the initial information for accuracy and add all renewal application information on the same form.